 Glucomannan is another fiber supplement that stands out for its role in weight reduction.
-A 2005 study published in “Medical Science Monitor” tested with glucomannan along with two fiber supplements on 167 obese men and women, who were otherwise healthy.
+A 2005 study published in "Medical Science Monitor" tested with glucomannan along with two fiber supplements on 167 men and women with obesity, who were otherwise healthy.
 The study concluded that glucomannan reduced body weight, while the other fiber supplements did not

 CLA, or conjugated linoleic acid, is a type of fatty acid that naturally occurs in dietary sources but can also be supplemented.
-A 2012 double-blind placebo-controlled trial published in “Nutrition” tested 1.7 grams of CLA for 12 weeks on grade 1 obese Chinese subjects.
+A 2012 double-blind placebo-controlled trial published in "Nutrition" tested 1.7 grams of CLA for 12 weeks on Chinese participants who had obesity.
 The result was a lower rate of obesity in these subjects, with no apparent negative side effects.